zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Arnold MaxtoA for 3ds Max Beta

-  Edited the metadata file to add a "max.category" entry for each of the shaders, and created custom Maxscript .ms based scripted controller files.
+  Started developing the Arnold MaxtoA for 3ds Max 2017 shaders by edited the metadata file to add a "max.category" entry for each of the shaders, and created custom Maxscript .ms based scripted controller files.

 V-Ray for Max